-It uses high-energy radiation to destroy infected leukemia cells and prevent their growth.
-The radiation can be applied to a specific area or to the entire body.
+By using high-energy radiation to destroy infected leukemia cells and prevent their growth, the radiation can be applied to a specific area or to the entire body.

-stem cell transplant (Stem Cells Transplantation). or Bone marrow transplant (Bone Marrow Transplantation).
+Stem Cells Transplantation or Bone marrow transplant Bone Marrow Transplantation

-And this is done by replacing the affected bone marrow with healthy bone marrow, either from the patient himself (which is called an autologous transplant) or from a donor.
+And that is to replace the affected bone marrow with healthy bone marrow, either from the patient himself (called an autologous transplant) or from a donor.

 It helps the immune system recognize and attack cancerous tissue.

-You can contact us to connect you with the best doctors specializing in the treatment of blood cancers
+you can us To connect you with the best doctors specializing in the treatment of blood cancers

-If you are interested in traveling to Turkey for treatment.
-Do not hesitate to contact us to get the following features:
+If you are interested in traveling to Turkey for treatment, do not hesitate to contact us to get the following advantages: